cortexapps/scorecard-library/README.md

 ## Importing Scorecards into Cortex

-Once you have the CLI installed, you can run the following command to install any of the Scorecards in this repo:
+Once you have the CLI installed, you can run the following command to install any of the Scorecards in the [scorecard-definitions](https://github.com/cortexapps/scorecard-library/tree/master/scorecard-definitions) folder of this library:

 ```bash
 cortex scorecards create -f [scorecard file]